Judge Advocate’s log, Stardate 54325.4: I have finished my review of the incident that led to the loss of the Hainan.

 “In other words, Tiana is truly a frontier all her own.”

-"Exactly," Bridget answered before making one more comment.
-"Oh, by the way, if she really wanted to, she could have shattered your funny bone."
+Bridget nodded in approval before directing a comment at Bernie.
+“Oh, by the way, if she really wanted to, she could have shattered your funny bone.”

 “Morning, Captain,” Sarah replied.
 “I figured I’d keep an active pass on the local warp currents even as we take that familiar path to Aloran IV.
 It just so happens I’ve found something.”